General Engineering at UTC

 Engineers have diverse and exciting careers.
 Being diverse means that there is an engineering career opportunity for almost every industry – manufacturing and service.
 Engineers especially contribute to their communities, countries and colleagues to improve lives.
 And they work everywhere – offices, classrooms, factories, research labs, outdoors, and in the water!

 AT UTC, the General Engineering degree (BSE) has been providing students with a degree in engineering without specific discipline, partly due to the size of the engineering program we had.
 Over the years, the College of Engineering and Computer Science has witnessed significant enrollment growth, along with the discipline specific expertise.
-Today, the college offers BS degrees in Chemical Engineering, Civil Engineering, Electrical Engineering, Engineering Technology Management, and Mechanical Engineering, preparing students to work as an engineer in traditional discipline specific engineering career fields or other settings such as medicine, law, business management, policy creation, community planning, and education.
+Due to this growth, we now offer BS degrees in Chemical Engineering, Civil Engineering, Electrical Engineering, Engineering Technology Management, and Mechanical Engineering, preparing students to work as engineers in traditional discipline specific engineering career fields or other settings such as medicine, law, business management, policy creation, community planning, and education.
 As a result of our growth, a decision to phase out the BSE program has been made.
 As of Spring 2017, no new students are being admitted to the program.
 Students who want to pursue one of the following concentration areas of the BSE program, can now do so in one of the discipline specific engineering programs.

 - computer engineering